Frequently Asked Questions about AU's Wired and Wireless Network

 - Wireless Network Configuration Instructions

-Depending on the time of the day, the number of wireless users connected to the Eaglesecure wireless network ranges from 400 to 3000 simultaneous users.
+Depending on the time of the day, the number of wireless users connected to the eagle-secure wireless network ranges from 400 to 4000 simultaneous users.
 Back to List

-Can I roam with my laptop between campus buildings without having to login into SafeConnect again?
+Can I roam with my laptop between campus buildings without having to login into eagle-secure again?

-The eaglesecure wireless network was completely installed prior to the summer of 2011.
-New equipment and access points were installed, which allow wireless users to move across the campus without having to re-authenticate to the SafeConnect system.
-The new wireless network architecture allows you to maintain your original IP address after you move to another location.
+The eagle-secure wireless network was completely installed prior to the summer of 2011.
+New equipment and access points were installed, which allow wireless users to move across the campus without having to re-authenticate to eagle-secure.
 Back to List

 Why do I have to login to SafeConnect several times?